 My research focuses on the imbrication of religious and racialized discourses that shape and inform logics of exclusion and violence.
 I have published in the Journal of Hate Studies and in Security Journal.
 I have also contributed to a volume titled Narrating Religion in the Macmillan Interdisciplinary Studies: Religion series, and an article on anti-Muslim ideology for an edited volume titled Fabricating Difference published by Equinox.
-My monograph titled Blood and Faith: Christianity in American White Nationalism will be released by Syracuse University Press in September (http://syracuseuniversitypress.syr.edu/fall-2017/blood-faith.html).
+My monograph titled Blood and Faith: Christianity in American White Nationalism was recently published by Syracuse University Press (http://syracuseuniversitypress.syr.edu/fall-2017/blood-faith.html).

 I am currently working on a contribution to the forthcoming Encyclopedia of Religion & Ethics on the topic of New Religious Movements and ethics, and a contribution to The Encyclopedia of Hate: A Global Study of Social Enmity.

 I will be teaching Race in Religions, Global Christianities, & our introductory course in religious studies next semester.

 - (monograph) Blood and Faith: Christianity in American White Nationalism.
 Syracuse University Press